WuBruno/ICVCMGovernor/README.md

     yarn chain
     ```

-2. Run the deployment script to deploy the ICVCM smart contracts on the local testnet
+2. Open another terminal window and run the deployment script to deploy the ICVCM smart contracts on the local testnet

     ```bash
     yarn deploy_contracts
     ```

-3. Run the frontend web app client.
+3. Open another terminal window and run the frontend web app client.
 The website will available on http://127.0.0.1:3000/

     ```bash
     yarn web:start